kevinkkk0321/Udacity_self-driving-car-nanodegree/Project3_Traffic-Sign-Classifier/writeup_template.md

 | 1.0 			    | General caution     							|

-For the fourth, the model is sure that this is a No entry sign, but it's a stop sign.
+For the fourth, the model is sure that this is a End of no passing by vehicles over 3.5 metric tons sign, but it's a stop sign instead.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|